Bhuvan Bam: Works

 In August 2016, Bam released a music video of a song named "Teri Meri Kahani" which was sung by him.
 This was followed by other music videos of songs sung by him such as "Sang Hoon Tere", "Safar", "Rahguzaar", "Bas Mein", "Ajnabee" and "Heer Ranjha".
-He also appeared in a short film, Plus Minus, along with Divya Dutt which earned him a Filmfare award.
+He also appeared in a short film, Plus Minus, along with Divya Dutt, which won him a Filmfare Award in 2019.

-In December 2018, he began a new digital series on YouTube called Titu Talks, where he plays one of his character named Titu Mama who interviews his guests in a funny manner.
+In December 2018, he began a new digital series on YouTube called Titu Talks, where he plays one of his character named 'Titu Mama' who interviews his guests in a funny manner.
 The first episode featured Shah Rukh Khan as the first guest.
-In the second episode of that show released in February 2019, he interviewed a famous American pornographic actor Johnny Sins.
+The second episode released in February 2019, where he interviewed American pornographic actor Johnny Sins.
+He also hosted a bonus live episode of Titu Talks at the 2019 YouTube Fanfest with Karan Johar as the guest.

 In 2019, he released the song, "Ajnabee" on his YouTube channel.

-In May 2020, Bam uploaded an episode of Titu Talks titled 'Lifeline of Society' in which he interviewed an electrician, house help, farmers, transgenders and milkmen to understand the difficulties they are facing during the COVID-19 lockdown in India.
+In May 2020, Bam uploaded an episode of Titu Talks titled 'Lifeline of Society' in which he interviewed an electrician, house help, farmers, transgender people and milkmen to understand the difficulties they are facing during the COVID-19 lockdown in India.

-In January 2021, he released a statement claiming that his uploaded videos had a total number of 3 billion views.
-In October of the same year, he released the web series Dhindora on YouTube, with eight episodes.
-For that web series, he sang two songs namely "Saazish" and "Bann Gayi Zindagi".
+In January 2021, he released a statement claiming that his uploaded videos had garnered a total number of 3 billion views.
+In October of the same year, he released the web series Dhindora on YouTube, comprising eight episodes.
+For the web series' soundtrack, he sang two songs namely, "Saazish" and "Bann Gayi Zindagi".

-In March 2022, the fourth episode of Titu Talks featured the cast members of the movie RRR, namely Ram Charan and Jr. NTR, along with the film's director S. S. Rajamouli.
+In March 2022, the fourth episode of Titu Talks, featuring the cast members of the movie RRR, namely Ram Charan and Jr. NTR, along with the film's director S. S. Rajamouli, was released.

 In January 2023, he made his OTT debut with Taaza Khabar.
 In the same month, he was seen in Amazon miniTV's Rafta Rafta opposite Srishti Rindani.
+In 2025, Bam was reported to be shooting for a web-series, The Revolutionaries, alongside Rohit Saraf, Pratibha Ranta, and Gurfateh Pirzada in Madhya Pradesh, set to premiere in 2026, while he was also reported to be starring in a film opposite actress Wamiqa Gabbi, titled Kuku Ki Kundali.

-Media
+In the media

 In April 2019, Bam was featured in the Hindustan Times brunch cover story.
 In the same year, during July, Bam also featured on Rolling Stone's cover.

 In January 2020, Bam featured on Grazia India's cover in collaboration with Puma.
 In the same month, he made his presence at the World Economic Forum and the next month, he featured in Forbes 30 Under 30 list in the "Digital Content Creators" category.

 In October 2021, Bam again featured in the Hindustan Times brunch cover story.